 Field Guide to the Birds of Eastern and Central North America.
 Beginning with Volume 5, Dr. Pratt was a contributing artist and author for the encyclopedic

-Handbook of Birds of the World.
+Birds of the World.
 He organized the exhibit “Art in Science: Zoological Illustration at LSU” at the LSU Museum of Natural Science (1997), and was co-chair of “The Ornithologist as Artist” at the North American Ornithological Congress in New Orleans (2002).
 His original artworks have been displayed in museums and galleries from Honolulu to New York, most recently (2008) in an exhibit shared with colleague John Sill at the North Carolina Arboretum in Asheville.
+In 2018, he was chosen to illustrate the American Birding Association's Bird of the Year for 2019, the 'I'iwi, to honor the recent addition of Hawaii to the ABA Area.

-Music.
-For a change of pace, Doug is an amateur musician who plays dobro and autoharp in local bluegrass/folk jams.
-He learned autoharp from his paternal grandmother, Julia Foy Pratt, and in 2006, he won the International Autoharp Championship at the Walnut Valley Festival in Winfield KS, and placed third at the Mountain Laurel Autoharp Gathering in Newport PA in 2007 and 2009.
-He is a founding member of the Triangle Autoharp Circle, who have performed at numerous events in the local community.
+Music: For a change of pace, Doug is an amateur musician who plays dobro and autoharp in local bluegrass/folk jams and semi-professionally.
+He learned autoharp from his paternal grandmother, Julia Foy Pratt, and in 2006 and again in 2019, he won the International Autoharp Championship at the Walnut Valley Festival in Winfield KS.
+He is a founding member of the Triangle Autoharp Circle and the Triangle Folk Ensemble, who have performed at numerous events in the local community.
 In June 2011, Doug became the first recipient of the Cohen-Grappel Recording Endowment at the Mountain Laurel Autoharp Gathering.
 The endowment financed the production of Pratt’s first CD, “

 You Can’t Play THAT on the Autoharp!” (see